alvinr/data-modeling/redis/inventory/README.md

     p.sadd("sales:" + event_name, order_id)
     p.hincrbyfloat("sales_summary", event_name + ":total_sales", order['cost'])
     p.hincrby("sales_summary", event_name + ":total_tickets_sold", order['qty'])
+    hour_of_day = int(time.strftime("%H"))
+    vals = ["INCRBY", "u8", (hour_of_day+1) * 8, order['qty']]
+    p.execute_command("BITFIELD", "sales_histogram:time_of_day", *vals)
+    p.execute_command("BITFIELD", "sales_histogram:time_of_day:" + event_name, *vals)
     p.execute()
 ```

 Since the Sales and Marketing teams also want to know the total sales and availbale tickets for the event, we maintain two counters in the hash ```sales_summary```.
 It should be noted, that simply popping the ```pending``` queue could result in the loss of this event if a crash or other event was to occur.
 As we saw in the [state machine](../state_mchines/README.md) article, there are patterns to deal with this problem, so will omit here for sake of clarity.

+As always, the Sales and Marketing team came back with a requirement to know on an hour-by-hour basis, the total tickets sold.
+We can use the power of redis [bitmaps](https://redis.io/topics/data-types-intro#bitmaps) to store and manipulate 24 counters that represent each hour.
+We use the [BITFIELD](https://redis.io/commands/bitfield) to manipulate each counter.
+This provides a compact way to store and access the sturcture to maintain the totals and report the current sales.

 We can now create a new events and purchases: